dhathry/COGS18.github.io/_sources/assets/intro/syllabus.md

 | 60-62%                  | D-                        |
 | <60%                    | F                         |

-### The "I already know Python" Grading Policy

-If you have to take this course to fulfill a requirement but are already *very* familiar with the course content, there is an option for you!
-I'm interested in student learning, not busy work, so if you already know the material, let's save you some time.
-Students who choose this option only have to complete the two midterms (both the in-person and take-home portions) and either the final exam or the final project.
-Each midterm will count for 25\% of your final grade and the final will count for 50\% of your final grade.
-Students may opt-into this at any time during the quarter up until the due date of the final by filling out [this form](https://forms.gle/XHGVokm9MPDF5HKM8); however, **once you opt in you cannot change your mind**.
-For example, if you decide in week 4 that you want to opt-in and then bomb the first exam, you cannot change your mind in week 6, as you would then be behind, would have missed some deadlines, and  dealing with this logistical nightmare would not be fair to course staff.
-That said, **if you're on the fence, I'd encourage you to complete the course as designed until you're certain you want to go this route.**

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 And, we know you also work hard and want you to receive the grade you've earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.
 If you think there is a mistake in your grade on an assignment, post _privately_ on Piazza to "Instructors & TAs" using the "regrades" tag within 72 hours.
 This post should include evidence of why you think your answer was correct and should point to the specific part of the assignment in question.

 Note that points will _not_ be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
-This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
+You will not be allowed a regrade/late submission becuase you accidentally forgot to press the right button or you submitted the wrong copy of the assignment.
+This is because following instructions and being detail-oriented is important for programmers.
+It is your responsibility to sweat the details.

 ### In-person illness policy